 An impactful logo can help to increase brand awareness and credibility, helping to get your name off the ground.
 Crucially, a good logo should stand the test of time, so once you've gone to the effort of creating it, the logo should grow and adapt as your business changes over time.
 In order to ensure this happens, avoid using any elements in the design of your logo that are faddy or liable to go out of fashion quickly.
 Stick to timeless colours, designs and fonts that will keep you on-trend for a long time to come.

 When designing a logo, it's essential that it will look good whatever you display it on.
 This means your logo must be adaptable for use on both print and digital media and can be easily scaled up or down without looking pixelated or losing any visual appeal.
 For example, your logo should look just as good displayed on a large billboard poster as it does on a business card, label or web page.

-Great logo design involves many considerations that require expert design know-how - get in touch if you want help to make your business logo stand out from the crowd.
+Great logo design involves many considerations that require expert design know-how.